MattHuckins/LEMSv2-GPS/README.md

 Walt Mahaffee - For supporting me through this project and always offering valuable insight.

-Nipun Gunawardena - For providing the framework and structure of the LEMSv2 from which this tertiary project was created.
+Nipun Gunawardena - For providing the framework and structure of the LEMSv2 from which this supplamental project was created.